fuzzywe/LINUX/FILE IN LINUX.md

 The **Security Copy Protocol (SCP)** is a network protocol used for secure file transfer between a local host and a remote host over a secure channel.
 It is part of the **Secure Shell (SSH)** protocol suite and provides encryption for data during transmission, ensuring the confidentiality and integrity of the files being transferred.

+a file you need to print the lines containing a pattern along with line number.
+To which i answered partially using grep and pipe so he was okay with it.

 ### Key features of SCP:
 1. **Security**: SCP uses SSH for authentication and encryption, ensuring that the transferred data is secure from eavesdropping or tampering.
 2. **File Transfer**: It allows for the copying of files or directories between local and remote systems, or between two remote systems.